apache/whimsy/DEVELOPMENT.md

 Development Status
 ==================

-Applications consist of static data, CGI scripts, Rack applications, and a single Puma application (the board agenda, which has some unique response time requirements), and cron jobs.
+Applications consist of static data, CGI scripts, Rack applications, and cron jobs.

-The goal is to make it so that every committer on the Whimsy PMC can both deploy changes and new applications.
+Every committer on the Whimsy PMC can both deploy changes and new applications.
 A new VM has been provisioned for this
 purpose: https://whimsy-test.apache.org/.

 Current status:

- * Static content is working.
-Changes pushed to GitHub master will be automatically deployed every 30 minutes.
+ * **Static content**  Changes pushed to GitHub master will be automatically deployed every 30 minutes.
 Note that this includes the contents of scripts and applications too.

- * CGI scripts are working, and any dependencies listed in a `Gemfile` will automatically be installed.
+ * **CGI scripts** any dependencies listed in a `Gemfile` will automatically be installed.
 A simple CGI:

     https://github.com/apache/whimsy/blob/master/www/test.cgi